two02/MIDJ.app-Docs/_pages/ImageGeneration.md

 {% include table-content %}

 # Using API to generate images
-Send a POST request to, [https://api.midj.app/api/generate](https://api.midj.app/api/generate) with your API token for the Authorization key.
+Send a POST request to, [https://api.midj.app/api/generate](https://api.midj.app/api/generate) with your API token for the Authorization key in the header.
 In the body specify your prompt in json format.

 ### Using the API with "postman"
 Create a POST request to [https://api.midj.app/api/generate](https://api.midj.app/api/generate).